-If you’ve already progressed to advertise your role with a salary that isn’t right, then you’ll see this through either poor quality applicants or none at all!
+If you’ve already progressed to advertise your role with a salary that isn’t right, then you’ll see this through either poor-quality applicants or even no applicants at all.

 Failed hiring costs a lot of time and money so it’s important to avoid mistakes that lead to wasting your time, effort and money.

 Becoming informed on the right way to hire is the best route to avoiding mistakes like these, so by reading this guide you’re already one step ahead.

 Before you start hiring for your role you need to find out how much these roles are being paid in the areas you’re considering.